pvall/jekyll-theme-kagami/example/_posts/2017-03-07-ferarum-proelia.md

 <iframe src="https://open.spotify.com/embed/track/2sOFb3iokT8caudADc3ZnN" width="300" height="300" align="center" frameborder=".5" allowtransparency="true"></iframe>

-Song: Joke by Chastity Belt
-title of this shit: dope

 Legal weed, what a fucking trip.

 A few decades ago this shit would have me in prison.
 Black as night, caught with the ganja, my ass would be locked up, and the trial would be a shitty version of Judge Judy -- on in the background, no one paying attention.